key4hep/k4geo/FCCee/ALLEGRO/compact/README.md

 - Birks constant value is set for Polystyrene scintillator used by HCal.
 This fixed the abnormal response to hadrons that was observed when migrated from k4SimGeant4 to DDSim.
 - For the muon tagger, switched from eta-phi to theta-phi segmentation.
 Outer R set to 5m as in initial conceptual design (to be replaced in the future by more realistic detector).
 - February 2026: The vertex detector and silicon wrapper are now taken from IDEA_o1_v04.
+- July 2026: Still using the IDEA_o1_v04 vertex geometry, but ALLEGRO no longer has the same vertex detector parameters as IDEA.
+Pixel pitch is changed to 20x20 µm2 everywhere.
+For the silicon wrapper, conversely to IDEA, only one layer is used.
+The pitch is changed to 50x50 µm2.

 ALLEGRO_o2_v01:
 - The drift chamber is replaced with a straw tube tracker.